-The Project Gutenberg Etext of The Renaissance, by Walter Pater
+The Project Gutenberg Etext of The Renaissance, by Walter Pater #10 in our series by Walter Pater

-Copyright laws are changing all over the world, be sure to check the copyright laws for your country before posting these files!!
+Copyright laws are changing all over the world, be sure to check the laws for your country before redistributing these files!!!

 Please take a look at the important information in this header.
 We encourage you to keep this file on your own disk, keeping an electronic path open for the next readers.

-Do not remove this.
+Please do not remove this.